patrickbrawley/gymBuddi/src/README.md

 ## Compatibility with gymBuddi GUI

 Please note that the gymBuddi-created GUI is currently not compatible with this code.
 If you want to check out our GUI, please refer to the code [HERE](https://github.com/patrickbrawley/gymBuddi/tree/main/code/GUI/GUI-3).
-An installation guide for viewing the GUI on your personal Raspberry Pi is available on the WIKI.
+An [Installation Guide](https://github.com/patrickbrawley/gymBuddi/wiki/Installation-Guide) for viewing the GUI on your personal Raspberry Pi is available on the WIKI.

 ## Questions?